 “You ruined my prom!”

-With that last sobering fact, I walked back to the living room.
+With that last, sobering fact, I walked back to the living room.
 At least he’d remembered to close the front door so I wouldn’t have a house full of flies.
-I stopped with my hand on the front door knob.

 He sighed.
 “This is my only option.
 Otherwise I’ll end up sleeping in my car.”